 Nice to Virtually Meet You!

 Welcome to Ramble Around the World!
-I’m Jarrod, the guy behind this website geared toward camping, hiking and outdoor travel tips, as well as guides to National Parks, State Parks, cities and other cool places.
+I’m Jarrod, the guy behind this website geared toward camping, hiking and outdoor travel tips, as well as guides to National Parks, National Monuments and other amazing outdoor paradises.

 For me, travel started when I was just a youngster, a family of five packed in a minivan and cruising to Florida, Texas, the Carolinas and wherever else we decided to ramble once or twice a year.
 (I wound up falling in love with Florida and moved to Orlando for college in the summer of 2012.)